This BLOG On Part-Time To Full-Time Income Mortgage Guidelines Was UPDATED And PUBLISHED On December 8th, 2019

 - Borrowers can have prior bad credit, collection accounts, charge offs, bankruptcy, foreclosure, deed in lieu of foreclosure, short sales, low credit scores and still qualify for a mortgage

-- But cannot qualify for mortgage if they cannot document income
+- But cannot qualify for a mortgage if they cannot document income

 - Income is kind of tricky when it comes to qualifying for a mortgage